AmineDjeghri/awesome-os-setup/README.md

  - You can use this command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
  ## customize linux terminal
+ - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`

 ### Install and set up zsh as default